Meet the ARENA board

 Ms Jo Evans

-Jo Evans is a Deputy Secretary at the Department of the Environment and Energy and delegate for Mr Finn Pratt AO PSM.
+Jo Evans is a Deputy Secretary at the Department of the Environment and Energy and delegate for the Secretary.
 Jo is responsible for Climate Change and Energy Innovation, which includes the Emissions Reduction Fund, international climate programs, ozone and air quality programs and clean energy innovation.
 Jo is proud to be the Department’s Indigenous Champion.

 Jo has worked in a number of portfolios including the Department of Agriculture and Water Resources and in the Department of the Prime Minister and Cabinet.
 Prior to joining the Australian Public Service in 2000, Jo worked for management consultants McKinsey & Company.